Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Background

 In a computer system, the main memory is only accessed when there is a cache miss (read/write miss).
 Usually, recovering a read miss is a direct procedure; i.e., when a read miss occurs, the corresponding memory block (usually consists of multiple data words) of the main memory is copied directly to the cache.
 However, by taking proper caution at the software level, one can maximize the cache hit rate and hide the read access latency of the main memory.
-For example, in a modern computer processor, the average cache miss rate is $<$8\% for most use-cases \cite{Kumar_cache}.
+For example, the average cache miss rate in a modern computer processor is $<$8\% for most use-cases \cite{Kumar_cache}.
 On the other hand, handling a write miss is more complex.
-Usually, most of the modern processors use either of the following two policies- (i) write-through policy with write allocation, (ii) write back policy with no-write allocation \cite{hennessy_Archi}.
-In the first policy, when a write miss occurs, the corresponding data are directly modified both on the cache and the main memory.
-Although this procedure is much simpler, it requires a long time to proceed; hence, it is not used in high-end processors.
-On the contrary, the second policy is a three-step procedure- (i) at first, the corresponding memory block is copied from the main memory to the cache, (ii) then, the processor only updates the target word in the newly copied cache block, (iii) lastly, when the cache is required to be evicted, the corresponding memory block is written back to the main memory.
+Usually, most of the modern processors use either of the following two policies- (i) write-through policy with the no-write allocation and (ii) write back policy with write allocation \cite{hennessy_Archi}.
+The first policy is not used in high-end processors since it requires a long time to proceed.
 However, both cache miss policies become more complex if some of the memory resources are shared by the multiple processor cores (e.g., L2/L3 caches and the main memory) and require a dedicated cache coherency protocol.
 As the write miss recovery procedure is more complex than the read miss, the write miss penalty is much higher than the read miss penalty.
 Moreover, the write miss penalty might become a critical bottleneck for write-intensive program performance (e.g., iterative weight updating on neural networks).
+Moreover, write operations consume a significant portion of total energy\cite{AC_Tahoori, AC_STT_Roy}.
 Hence, in this work, we aim to reduce such penalties by improving the write access time of MRAMs.

 Furthermore, big data applications allow data approximation to some extent, motivating us to develop an AC framework to investigate the trade-off between application-level acceptable output accuracy vs. system-level power/performance gain in the memory system.